BarryDoong/Baseball_Win_Rate_Predictor/README.md

 ### Fetching Data ###
 - `webwarm_4_player.py`
-  - This file fetchs the top 9 batters (ordered by AB) and top 10 pitchers (ordered by IP) for each (team, year) combaination
+  - This file fetchs the top 9 batters (ordered by AB) and top 10 pitchers (ordered by IP) for each (team, year) combaination.

 - `webwarm_4_team.py`
   - This file fetchs the win rate for each (team, year) combaination